stackhpc/stackhpc-kayobe-config/doc/source/operations/secret-rotation.rst

 Some secrets require manual input from the operator to change.

-Following this process, there may be a few seconds of network downtime for running VMs when Neutron is reconfigured.
+Following this process, there may be a few seconds of network downtime for running VMs when Neutron is reconfigured when using ML2/OVS.

 There will be API downtime for all services.
 The main reason for the outage is that RabbitMQ must be completely stopped to change the secrets it uses.
 The